aymanshar/idiomx-dataset/README.md

 The dataset is constructed through a multi-stage pipeline combining **lexical resources and LLM-based enrichment**, followed by rigorous validation and quality control.

 ---
+### Modern Idioms & Slang Pipeline

+A separate pipeline has been introduced to expand IdiomX with **modern expressions and slang**, including:

+Sources:
+- Urban Dictionary
+- Wiktionary slang entries
+- OpenSubtitles (dialogue-based expressions)

+Pipeline steps:
+1. Extraction from multiple sources
+2. Cleaning and normalization
+3. Merging and deduplication (idiom-level strict dedup)
+4. High-precision filtering
+5. LLM-based enrichment (examples, meanings, translations)
+6. Schema alignment with IdiomX
+7. Final merge preparation

+This pipeline ensures:
+- Coverage of real-world modern language
+- Compatibility with the main IdiomX dataset

+---

+### Data Format

+The final dataset is stored in **Parquet format** for efficiency and scalability:

+- `idiomx_v3_with_similarity.parquet`

+Additionally:

+- Dataset is split into:
+  - Train set
+  - Test set

+This ensures:
+- Reproducibility
+- Benchmark consistency
+- Direct usability in ML pipelines

+---

 ## Dataset Schema (Important)